 Most of this GMU is located within the Wenaha-Tucannon Wilderness.
 Numerous road access points occur along the edge of this GMU, but a majority of the unit requires backpacking or horse packing to access.
 This can be a physically challenging unit to hunt.
-Elk densities have remained low in this unit for the past 30 years and do not show indications of improving.
-However, a large wildfire burned in this unit in 2015, which is expected to have a positive effect on elk numbers and habitat quality for years to come.
+Elk densities have remained low in this unit for the past 35 years and do not show indications of improving.
+However, a large wildfire burned in this unit in 2015 and another in portions of the GMU in 2021, which is expected to have a positive effect on elk numbers and habitat quality for years to come.

-Elk numbers have declined slightly in the past couple of years in this GMU with low recruitment observed in the spring of 2020.
-Calf ratios of 12:100 were observed on the Oregon elk feedlot on Bartlett Bench.
-Calf ratios throughout the rest of the unit were better.
-Approximately 60 percent of this GMU is private and access can be challenging.
+Elk numbers have declined slightly in the past couple of years in this GMU with low recruitment observed in the spring of 2022.
+Calf ratios of 26:100 were observed in 2021, which should be a good indicator of the number of yearling bulls available in 2022.
+Approximately 60% of this GMU is private and access can be challenging.
 The USFS lands within this GMU are physically challenging to hunt.
-WDFW has been acquiring land within this GMU recently (4-0 Ranch Wildlife Area), but deer and elk hunting there is managed by permit only access.

-This GMU is predominantly public land owned by WDFW, USFS, and the Washington Department of Natural Resources (DNR).
+GMU 175This GMU is predominantly public land owned by WDFW, USFS, and the Washington Department of Natural Resources (DNR).
 Access is good throughout the unit.
-One major change as the result of declining elk numbers observed in this unit is the restriction of archery hunters to spike-only, with no antlerless opportunity available for any weapon type without an antlerless permit.
+One major change as the result of declining elk numbers observed in this unit is the restriction of archery hunters to spike-only, with no antlerless opportunity available for any weapon type.
 In July 2021, 80% of this GMU burned in a wildfire.